siwatts/dotfiles/README.md

     Always convert to LF when adding to index.
 - `git config --global core.autocrlf false`
     - Do nothing.
 CRLF are added as CRLF etc.

+### GitHub SSH

+SSH access:

+- Add ssh public key to GitHub under user settings
+- Can then use ssh auth. on this device, instead of https
+- Test: `ssh -T git@github.com` -> `Hi <user>!
+You've successfully authenticated, but GitHub does not provide shell access.`

+Change existing remote 'origin' from https to ssh:

+- `git remote -v`, see current remotes
+- `git remote set-url origin git@github.com:user/repository.git`
+    - Where repo was of form `https://github.com/user/repository`

 ### Rebasing